IGETheCoder/Strang/README.md

 ?string; //I HAVE NO STRINGS ON ME!
 ```

-Why use this?
-It's actually a very clear way for declaring string variables of zero length!
+Why use ``var `=``?
+It's actually a simple way for declaring string variables of zero length!
 ```
 let empty `=;
 ?empty; //
 ```

-If you want to define a string using ```var `=``` and have the variable start with whitespace, put a `\` and Strang will omit all whitespace up to that point.
+If you want to define a string using ``var `=`` and have the variable start with whitespace, put a `\` and Strang will omit all whitespace up to that point.
 ```
 let string `= \     SO MUCH WHITESPACE;
 ?string; //     SO MUCH WHITESPACE